 ATR Team Members/Disciplines Expertise Required ATR Lead The ATR lead should be a senior professional with experience in preparing Section 206 or 506 (GLFER) decision documents and conducting ATR.
-The lead should also have the necessary skills and experience to lead a virtual team through the ATR process.
+The lead should also have the necessary skills and experience to lead a virtual team through the ATR process and their home District will be outside the MSC.
 The ATR lead would also serve as a reviewer for Planning.
 Planning The Planning reviewer, who is the same for ATR Lead, should have experience in not only crafting ecological restoration feasibility studies, but also have field experience in restoring ecological systems.
-Environmental Resources Same as ATR Lead, with experience in how natural systems function and how a restoration project that seeks to naturalize hydraulics and restore associated native plant communities would provide.
-Hydraulic Engineering The hydraulic engineering reviewer will be a senior professional engineer with experience In urban storm sewer design and application of engineered measures for wetland restoration.
-Cost Engineering Cost Review shall be certified by the Walla Walla PCX to provide TPC Certification.
-Real Estate The real estate reviewer will have experience in GLFER projects.
+Cost Engineering Cost Review shall be certified by the Walla Walla MCX to provide TPC Certification.
+Hydrology & Hydraulics Should have experience with modeling for coastal dynamics and littoral sand movement.
+Real Estate Staff should be technical expert in reviewing real estate plans and pre-approved on national ATR roster with ecosystem restoration certification.